 - Semester 2: January – April

-The programme is delivered in the form of a phased release of reading material made available through the CIBI website.
+The course is delivered in the form of a phased release of reading material made available through the CIBI website.

-1) Students must complete the following two Obligatory Modules H02 and H05.
+1) Students must complete the following obligatory modules:

 - H03: Figures of Inspiration; Mary and Elijah

 - H05: Carmelite Reform and Renewal in the 16th Century.

 - S01: Saint Teresa of Avila

 - S04: St Therese of Lisieux.

 Totaling six module which are required to be awarded the Certificate in Spirituality (Carmelite Studies).